reactioncommerce/catalyst/package/src/components/DataTable/DataTable.md

 This example showcases using the DataTable to display orders that come from an API.
 Data fetching is simulated with a 200ms delay.

-This is example mimics the implementation of the Orders table in Reaction.
+This example uses many of the available features of the DataTable.

 ```jsx
 import { useMemo, useEffect, useCallback, forwardRef, useState } from "react";